ModDota/moddota.github.io/_articles/abilities/datadriven/illusion-ability-example.md

 end
 ```

-The entire ability (with its datadriven code) can be found at the SpellLibrary in github
+The entire ability (with its datadriven code) can be found at the SpellLibrary on GitHub